graphcommerce-org/graphcommerce/.changeset/fast-eels-help.md

 ---
-"@graphcommerce/magento-cart-payment-method": patch
+'@graphcommerce/magento-cart-payment-method': patch
 ---

-Due to a cyclic dependency the actual PaymentMethodPlaceOrder button would sometimes be undefined.
+Due to a cyclic dependency the actual `<PaymentMethodPlaceOrder />` button would sometimes be undefined.